-It’s not easy being an international student at a boarding school… out of all the Best Picture nominees, I’ve only seen Dunkirk.
-(EDIT 3/20: I have now also seen The Shape of Water, Three Billboards, and Darkest Hour.)
+It’s not easy being an international student at a boarding school… out of all the Best Picture nominees, I’ve only seen Dunkirk, The Shape of Water, Three Billboards, and Darkest Hour.
 But I’ve been following this year’s movies intently and have been pleased with I’ve been gauging.

 This is one of those years when every movie is wildly different.
 Every movie’s spot on this list makes sense for some reason or another, which is not always the case.
 The Academy made very good decisions – but not all of them have an equal shot at winning.